ku-sldg/plih/_ids/1-Adding-IDs.md

 defines a new identifier $i$ with the value of $a$ defined in scope $s$.

-A _bound instance_ of an identifier is use of the identifier in the scope if its binding.
-A _free instance_ of an identifier is use of an identifier outside the scope of its binding.
+A _bound instance_ of an identifier is use of the identifier in the scope of its binding.
+A _free instance_ of an identifier is used of an identifier outside the scope of its binding.
 In the example above, `x` is bound in the body `x+y-4` while `y` is free.
 There is a binding instance for `x` following the `bind` keyword, but none for `y`.

 ## Nesting bind